alexcoulton/odon/docs/data-sources/ome-zarr.md

 ## Viewer Assumptions

-The current viewer is focused on 2D XY inspection.
+The current viewer is focused on XY inspection, with support for scrubbing through OME-Zarr `z` planes when present.

 In practice, that means:

 - the first `multiscales[]` entry is used as the main image
 - XY viewing is the primary path
+- `z` can be inspected plane-by-plane with a slider, rather than as a full volumetric renderer
-- other axes such as `z` or `t` are currently treated more narrowly than in a full multidimensional viewer
+- other axes such as `t` are still treated more narrowly than in a full multidimensional viewer

 ## Opening Local OME-Zarr